8-step Basic

 When Man leads with torso, Lady moves weight onto RF, then collect LF (crosses behind RF, T position, wait and listen for lead) This is "collection point", no rush.

-Man can change between Parallel (normal) or Cross System here, but Lady does not change her footwork, don't change weight.
+Man can change between Parallel (normal) or Cross System here, but Lady does not change her footwork, don't change weight in place.

 At this point, Man can resume normal walking.
 Or Man can continue with Cruzada next.
 Lady listen to lead.

-Embellishment: RF can embellish to left of her L leg and then reach back to go to next Position 4.
+Embellishment: RF can embellish to left of her L leg and then reach back to go to next step.

 All the steps earlier, up till here, Lady's upper body is pretty parallel with Man.